Furkanzmc/furkanzmc.github.io/_posts/2021-02-22-create-dynamic-functions-in-qml.md

 There's one case that's not covered here though.
 We may also have callable objects that are persisted or stored in the same data structure as the ones I mention above.
-In these cases, what we can do is to have a `QObject` and expose it to QML side so we can dispatch function calls with string identifiers which are then used in C++ side to get callbacks and execute.
+In these cases, what we can do is to have a `QObject` and expose it to QML side so we can dispatch function calls with string (or even better, with enums) identifiers which are then used in C++ side to get callbacks and execute.

 ```qml
 Button {